 In a healthy joint, a coating of tough but smooth and slippery tissue (called cartilage) that covers the surface of the bones and helps the bones to move freely against each other.
 When a joint develops osteoarthritis, part of the covering thins and the bone becomes rougher.
 This means the joint doesn’t move as smoothly as it should.

 The changes to the joint make-up can sometimes cause pain, swelling or difficulty in moving the joint normally.
 Often these symptoms can be mild and manageable, however in some cases this can have an impact on your daily life.

 Health professionals can diagnose osteoarthritis with a physical check-up without the need for x-rays, if:

 - Have either no morning joint-related stiffness or morning stiffness that lasts no longer than 30 minutes.
-X rays will sometimes be recommended if you are considering surgery or injection therapy.

 Although there’s no cure for osteoarthritis yet, there are many treatments that can help relieve the symptoms and allow you to get on with your life.
 You can often manage your osteoarthritis without the need for medical treatments.